Long-tail keywords can be a powerful tool in your SEO marketing arsenal.

 Q: What is a long-tail keyword strategy?

-A: A long-tail keyword strategy involves finding long-tail keywords that are highly relevant to your business, creating content that is optimized for those keywords, and then continuing to monitor the performance of that content.
+A: It involves finding long-tail keywords that are highly relevant to your business, creating content that is optimized for them, and then continuing to monitor its performance.

 Q: What is the best long-tail keyword SEO tool?